kokyiphyocho/ASP.NET-Core-2.1-Customize-Login-Form/README.md

 ##### Modifying RegisterModel class

-Add Enum called Gender at the top of the RegisterModel class.
+Add Enum called Gender at the top of the RegisterModel class which reside in _**Areas\Identity\Pages\Account\Register.cshtml.cs**_.
 This enum will be use by Gender select tag as option values.

 ```C#
 public class RegisterModel : PageModel